hed-standard/hed-examples/docs/source/EventFileRestructuringQuickstart.md

 | 21.6103 | 0.5083 | go | n/a | 0.443 | correct | left | male |
 ````

-This event file correspond to a stop-signal experiment.
+This event file corresponds to a stop-signal experiment.
-Subjects were presented with faces and had to decide the sex of the face
+Participants were presented with faces and had to decide the sex of the face
 by pressing a button with left or right hand.
-However, if a stop signal occurred before their selection,
-the participant was to refrain from responding.
+However, if a stop signal occurred before this selection, the participant was to refrain from responding.

-Notice that each row in this event file represents multiple events.
-The *stop_signal_delay* and *response_time* columns contain information about additional events
+Notice that the *stop_signal_delay* and *response_time* columns contain information events
+in addition about additional events
 that happened in the trial in addition to the go signal presentation.
+These events are encoded implicitly as offsets from the presentation of the go signal.
+Each row is the event file encodes the information for an entire trial rather than a single event.
+This strategy is known as *trial-level* encoding.

-Our goal is to represent each of these events (go signal, stop signal and response)
+Our goal is to represent each of these events (go signal, stop signal, and response)
 in a separate row of the event file using the *split_event* restructuring command.
 The following example shows the remodeling command to perform the splitting.